 Dave of Shipmonk echoed this point: “Cruising is totally different from flying.
 No one gets on a plane solely to enjoy the facilities of the aircraft, it is a way to reach a destination.
 With a cruise, the ship is all part of the enjoyment of the holiday.

-“Some cruise ships nowadays have so many dazzling features on board, such as a bumper cars, climbing walls and go-kart tracks that passengers sometimes prefer to stay on them rather than get off at every port.
+“Some cruise ships nowadays have so many dazzling features onboard, such as bumper cars, climbing walls and go-kart tracks that passengers sometimes prefer to stay on them rather than get off at every port.
 For this reason, it is important to find the right cruise ship for you, otherwise it might totally spoil the enjoyment of your holiday.”

-For those of you who are still sceptical about taking a cruise holiday, we asked the cruise experts for their recommended routes and destinations:
+For those of you who are still sceptical about taking a cruise holiday, we asked the cruise experts for their recommended routes and destinations for first-timers.

 Ashley Kosciolek, Cruise Critic:

-“If you really are hesitant about cruising, I recommend taking a short 'taster' cruise.
-Cunard, Royal Caribbean and P&O Cruises offer these out of Southampton.
-You can expect two or three nights on-board and a short hop across the Channel or the North Sea to ports like Zeebrugge (for Bruges) and Le Havre (for Paris).
+“If you really are hesitant about cruising, I recommend taking a short, 'taster' cruise.
+Cunard, Royal Caribbean and P&O Cruises offer cruises from Southampton.
+You can expect two or three nights on board and a short hop across the Channel or the North Sea to ports like Zeebrugge (for Bruges) and Le Havre (for Paris).

 “Fred.
 Olsen has short breaks from Dover, Southampton, Tilbury, Harwich, Bristol, Liverpool and Glasgow to France, Belgium, Ireland and The Netherlands, while Cruise & Maritime Voyages sails from Cardiff, Dundee, Greenock, Harwich, Tilbury, Bristol, Liverpool, Hull, Newcastle, Poole, Portsmouth and Rosyth to ports that include the Faroe Islands, Cobh, Amsterdam and St Peter Port in the Channel Islands.
 In the Mediterranean, Celestyal Cruises offers a wide range of short itineraries; in a four-night break from Piraeus, you'll call at Mykonos, Kusadasi, Patmos, Rhodes, Heraklion and Santorini.”